-Modern methods of signal processing are developed from a dataoriented point of view.
-Methods are developed for the processing of random signals through statistical analysis and modeling.
-Topics include forward and backward linear prediction, autoregressive and moving average signal modeling, lattice structures and an introduction to classical and modern methods of spectral estimation.
+Modern military systems are highly dependent on advanced statistical signal processing techniques.
+In this course modern methods of digital signal processing are developed from a statistical point of view.
+Emphasis is on algorithm development via statistical data analysis and modeling.
+Topics include forward and backward linear prediction and autoregressive processes; lattice structures; allpole, all-zero and pole-zero parametric signal models; and an introduction to classical and modern methods of spectrum estimation.
 PREREQUISITE: EC3410 or consent of instructor.